Things to do in Hamilton – Everything you need to know

 Follow directions – look up a map in advance if you need to – and be sure not to step off the pathways.
 It’s important to use the boot-cleaning stations as required (usually at the beginning of footpaths next to the car park) in order to protect the native flora and fauna.

 The Hakarimata trail has wonderful views across the Waikato Basin from its 374m summit.
-While only a 2km return, it is steep and a 3 hour timeline is recommended.
+While only a 2km return, it is steep and requires approximately 3 hours.

 There are many different trails to choose from in the Hakarimata Scenic Reserve giving you plenty of opportunities to get to know this area.